SnowyDragony/SnowyDragony/README.md

 ## Hi there 👋

-- Just a little guy learning how to code and waiting for the results of my piscine at 42
+- Just a little guy learning how to code at 42 !
 <!--
 **SnowyDragony/SnowyDragony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.